ReactiveMatter/reactivematter.github.io/blog/tunnel-2.md

 [Tunnel CMS](https://github.com/ReactiveMatter) is a minimalistic markdown based CMS.
 This weekend, I have rewritten the CMS and evolved it into Tunnel CMS 2.0.

-The reason of rewriting is one of the persistence dilemma in choosing a CMS.
+The reason for rewriting is a persistent dilemma in choosing a CMS.
 Whether to use a Static Site Generator (SSG) or use a dynamic CMS.
 Both have its pros and cons:

 | Feature                | Static Site Generator (SSG)            | Dynamic CMS                      |
 |------------------------|---------------------------------|--------------------------------|